The Spiritual Aspects of Life Are Often Invisible, Yet the Most Meaningful

 I’m Convinced We All Have a Spiritual Essence

-As Jackson Browne sings in his somber memorial written for a late friend, For a Dancer:
+Jackson Browne writes in his somber memorial, For a Dancer, written for a late friend:

 “I don't know what happens when people die